Category Archives: Pork and Red Meat

 Challenge 9: Creole Jambalaya

 Jambalaya has been a favorite dish of mine for years.
 I enjoy the spiciness the dish delivers in addition to the multiplicity of meats.
 It was created in Louisiana by Spanish settlers attempting to mimic paella with the new and available ingredients in their new location.
-The Creole versions and the Cajun versions are similar, the major difference being that the Creole version includes tomatoes.
+The Creole versions and the Cajun versions are similar, … Continue reading Challenge 9: Creole Jambalaya

 Mixed Rice and Beef Breyani

 After almost a week of trying to find the right window of opportunity, I finally found the time to make the Breyani on Wednesday morning.
 Immediately after getting off work (at about 8am), I was off to the store to gather my ingredients.
-It was actually nice shopping so early in the morning since most people were either just heading to work, or were not awake yet.
-I’m not a fan of the holiday crowds.
-I always feel like I am dodging cars in the middle of a busy freeway when walking the stores this time of year.
+It was actually nice shopping so early in the morning since most … Continue reading Mixed Rice and Beef Breyani

 Beef Breyani: Traditional South Africa in Lebanon.

 I did my shopping along the week to get all the ingredients/spices for the Breyani.
 I meant to prepare it on Sunday (October 6).
 I even asked the maid at the office where I can find a place that sells masala and similar spices.
-She is Sri-Lankan and I figured that they use something similar in their cuisine.
-She pointed a close by place, but after some asking and a lot of running around, I declared myself forfeited.
-I don’t know if it is the maid’s broken Arabic, the people who did not know the place but pointed different spice stores or it was me who did not get the directions: result was no masala.
-I tried the supermarket but the masala I found had most of the spices I got.
-I even found a Breyani mix, but again it had the same spices I already had.
+She is Sri-Lankan and I figured that they use something similar … Continue reading Beef Breyani: Traditional South Africa in Lebanon.

 Challenge 5: Meat Breyani

 For this challenge, I decided to bring something traditional.
 I wanted my friends to experience something truly cultural.
 It is a meat breyani/biryani.
 I did not find many good recipes online, so I used one that my mom has made before.
-I have to warn that if you are willing to make this recipe, it takes a lot of time!
+I have to warn that if you are willing to make this recipe, it … Continue reading Challenge 5: Meat Breyani